heysailor/redux-worker-queue/README.md

 ### 1. Initialization

-Import the Queue constructor, and initialize with an optional settings.
+Import the `Queue` constructor, and initialize the queue.

     import { Queue } from 'redux-worker-queue';